bduranleau/electron-react-boilerplate/README.md

-# TEXT EDITOR
+# Electron React Boilerplate

-A basic text editor app.
+Template for a basic Electron-React App.
+WYSIWYG.